mobizt/FirebaseClient/README.md

 > Please make sure that the `Arduino IDE's Board Manager URL` is up to date before you update your device's `platform Core SDK`.
 Any issue due to using out dated `platform Core SDK` is your own risk and does not support by library.
 >
 > In case the library compile status showed here is passing and your code compilation is error, you should check your libary installation, `platform Core SDK` installation and the library usage.
 You cannot install library in the cloud storage virtual folder or sandbox e.g. `Microsoft's OneDrive`.

+> [!IMPORTANT]
+> If you are using `Arduino UNO R4 WiFi`, `Arduino Portenta C33`, `Arduino MKR WiFi 1010`, `Arduino NANO 33 IoT`, and `Arduino Nano RP2040`, please make sure you have already done the following.
+> - Add the `Realtime Database host root certificate` to the board firmware.
+Plese see [Upload SSL root certificates](https://support.arduino.cc/hc/en-us/articles/360016119219-Upload-SSL-root-certificates) for how to.
+> - Install the WiFiNINA library.
+>

+> [!IMPORTANT]
+> If you are using `Arduino® MKR 1000 WIFI`, please make sure you have already done the following.
+> - Add the `Realtime Database host root certificate` to the board firmware.
+> - Install the WiFi101 library and uninstall or remove the WiFiNINA library from the libraries folder if it was installed.
+>

+> [!WARNING]
+> Only in `PlatformIO IDE`, if you are using `Arduino® UNO R4 WiFi` board and using the `Firebase Realtime Database`, your `Arduino® UNO R4 WiFi` board will stop with the error: `"Fault on interrupt or bare metal(no OS) environment"`.
+> This is the error related to the `Realtime Database` server certificate issue in WiFiS3 library that compiled with `PlatformIO IDE` even you upload SSL root certificates of `Realtime Database` server using the Arduino IDE tool.
+> This is problem is only specific to `Firebase Realtime Database` in `Arduino® UNO R4 WiFi` which compiled using `PlatformIO IDE` only.

 For Arduino IDE, the ESP8266 Core SDK can be installed through **Boards Manager**.